brezanac/docker-amp-template/README.md

 In case of the default value for `COMPOSE_PROJECT_NAME` the URL is `docker-amp-template.localhost`.

+## Debugging PHP code ##

+The template provides built-in support for PHP debugging through [Xdebug](https://xdebug.org/).

+In order to trigger a debugging session the request needs to contain a cookie named `XDEBUG_SESSION`.

+For more details please consult the [official Xdebug documentation](https://xdebug.org/docs/remote).

 ## Troubleshooting ##

 ### Communication between containers ###